ghc-proposals/ghc-proposals/proposals/extended-typed-holes.md

 ## Unresolved Questions

 + Is `_(...)` the right syntax?
 Other alternatives could be `_{...}` to mirror Agda, or even something entirely different like `<...>`. `_(...)` and `_$(...)` matches the current template haskell syntax nicely though, and it follows the convention that things on the right hand side that start with an underscore are typed-holes.
 + Is `_(...)idchars` a form that is neccessary, or is it enough that users can use `_(...)0`, ..., `_(...)n` to disambiguate between holes?
 + Should we make `ExtendedTypedHoles` and the `_(...)`  syntax available without requiring the extension flag enabled?
 This would allow us to use `_` for regular typed-holes (without any suggestions etc.), and require users that want suggestions or to use plugins to use  the `_(...)` syntax.
 + Should we define and require that the template haskell splices have a specific type, and do away with `Dynamic`?
 This could ease the interop between different plugins, but we'd also like to give plugin developers as much freedom as possible.
 + Should we allow the hole plugins to solve the constraint and result in a splice instead of an error?
 This seems like an avenue that could be explored further in the future.

 ## Implementation Plan

-The implementation will be done by @Tritlo, and is already partly available at [!1766](https://gitlab.haskell.org/ghc/ghc/merge_requests/1766).
+The implementation will be done by @Tritlo, and a prototype is available at [!1766](https://gitlab.haskell.org/ghc/ghc/merge_requests/1766).